lino-framework/book/docs/specs/checkdata.rst

 >>> call_command('checkdata')
-Found 3 and fixed 0 data problems in Events.
+Found 3 and fixed 0 data problems in Calendar entries.
 Done 6 checkers, found 3 and fixed 0 problems.

 You can see the list of all available checkers also from the command